fortunejuggle/src/docs/lpic2.212.3.md

 SSH protocol version 2

--   This protocol version is the default and it supports DSA, ECDSA and RSA keysssh.
+-   This protocol version is the default and it supports RSA, DSA ( OpenSSH 7.0 and greater similarly disable the ssh-dss (DSA) public key algorithm.
+    It is too weak and it is not recommend to use.), ECDSA and ed25519 keysssh.
 Forward security is provided through a Diffie-Hellman key agreement.
 This key agreement results in a shared session key.

     The rest of the session is encrypted using a symmetric cipher,